smjonas/inc-rename.nvim/README.md

 ## Usage
 Simply type `:IncRename <new_name>` while your cursor is on an LSP identifier.
-You could also create a keymap that types out the command name for you so you only have to type the new name:
+You could also create a keymap that types out the command name for you so you only have to enter the new name:
 ```lua
 vim.keymap.set("n", "<leader>rn", ":IncRename ")
 ```
-If you want to prefill the word under the cursor you can do the following:
+If you want to prefill the word under the cursor you can use the following:
 ```lua
 vim.keymap.set("n", "<leader>rn", function()
   return ":IncRename " .. vim.fn.expand("<cword>")